Anuragdubeyy/job-webApplication-frontend/README.md

 Employers can fill out a form to post new job openings.

 #### View All Job Posts
-Employers can see a list of all their job postings in a dashboard view.
+Employers can see a list of all their job postings in a dedicated dashboard.

 #### View Applicants
 Employers can access a list of applicants for a specific job post, complete with resume links or other relevant details.